Detection and Identification of Sensor Attacks Using Partially Attack-Free Data: Problem Formulation

-This assumption implies that the output $ y(k),k \in \K_0 $ is immune to sensor attacks.
-When such an interval $ \K_0 $ exists in the dataset\footnote{In this paper, we focus on the case where only one $ \K_0 $ exists in the given I/O data.
-However, it should be noted that even if multiple attack-free intervals exist, the proposed methods can still detect and identify attacks.}, the graphical explanation of $ \Lambda^q $ and $ \tilde \Lambda^{(q,T)}_{(k)} $ can be depicted as Fig.~\ref{fig:Relationship_Lambda}, where, for a vector $ \blacktriangle^{[k, k+q-1]} $, we classify it as being in the
+This assumption implies that the output $ y(k) $ for $ k \in \K_0 $ is immune to sensor attacks, i.e., the data are partially attack-free.
+When such an interval $ \K_0 $ exists in the dataset, the graphical explanation of $ \Lambda^q $ and $ \Lambda^{(q,T)}_{(k)} $ can be depicted in Fig.~\ref{fig:Relationship_Lambda}, where, for a vector $ \blacktriangle^{[k, k+q-1]} $, we classify it as being in the

 where $ \blacktriangle $ is $ y, u, a $, or $ z $.
-Also, for a matrix $ \tilde \bullet^{(q,T)}_{(k)} $, we classify it as being in the
+Also, for a matrix $ \bullet^{(q,T)}_{(k)} $, we classify it as being in the

 where $ \bullet $ is $ Y,U, \Lambda $, or $ Z $.